 iii.) allowing any Senator to co-sponsor a bill;

-iv.) requiring detailed committee reports on each bill reported to the floor and available on the internet.
+iv.) requiring detailed committee reports on each bill reported to the floor and available on

 5.)
 Off the Floor Changes: Prohibits "off the floor" committee meetings, except upon consent of Ranking member or 2/3 of members;

 6.)
 Member Items: